puffyCid/artemis-api/artemis-docs/docs/Artifacts/ESXi Artifacts/shellhistory.md

 # Shell History

-ESXi device track shell commands executed when connected via SSH in the file `shell.log`.
-Artemis supports extracting entries from the `shell.log` file.
+ESXi systems track shell history when connected via SSH in the file `/.ash_history`.
+Artemis supports extracting entries from the `/.ash_history` file.

 Other parsers: